BHariKrishnaReddy/DeeplearningTF/README.md

 #### Bias/Variance Trad-off

 * We want our models to be good at adapting to different situations (low bias) but also not too sensitive or inconsistent (low variance).
 The trade-off is about finding that sweet spot where the model performs well on various tasks without making too many mistakes or being too rigid.

 ##### Process of diagnosing and addressing bias and variance issues in a model

 1. Identifying Bias:
     * Check if the algorithm has a high bias by evaluating its performance on the training set.
-        * If there is high bias, consider solutions like using a larger network, adding more hidden layers, training for a longer duration, or exploring different network architectures.
+    * If there is **high bias**, consider solutions like using a larger network, adding **more hidden layers**, training for a longer duration, or** exploring different network architectures**.
 2. Reducing Bias:
     * Experiment with the mentioned solutions until the bias is reduced to an acceptable level, ensuring that the model can fit the training set well.
 3. Evaluating Variance:
     * Assess variance issues by examining the model's performance on the development set.
-        * If high variance is observed, consider acquiring more data, applying regularization techniques (to reduce overfitting), and exploring different network architectures.
+    * If **high variance** is observed, consider **acquiring more data**, applying **regularization** techniques (**to reduce overfitting**), and exploring different network architectures.
 4. Addressing Variance:
     * Getting more data is an effective way to tackle high variance, but it may not always be feasible.
     * Regularization and experimenting with different neural network architectures are additional strategies to reduce variance.
 5. Balancing Bias and Variance:
     * Depending on whether the model exhibits high bias or high variance, the set of recommended actions may vary.
     * Modern deep learning, with the ability to train larger networks and access more data, has reduced the historical bias-variance tradeoff.
 6. Benefits of Deep Learning:
     * In the deep learning era, having the tools to reduce bias or variance without significantly affecting the other has been advantageous.
     * Training a larger network is often beneficial, with the main drawback being increased computational time, as long as proper regularization is applied.
 7. Regularization:
-        * Regularization is highlighted as a useful technique for reducing variance, with a slight mention of a potential increase in bias (though often not significant).
+    * Regularization is a useful technique for reducing variance, with a slight mention of a potential increase in bias (though often not significant).